Best Mushrooms for Neurogenesis

 Final Thoughts

-The bottom line is that there are many mushrooms out there, such as chaga, lion’s mane, cordyceps, and others, which may help improve levels of neurogenesis in the brain, which then has a plethora of other potential short-term and long-term benefits for your brain health.
+There are many mushrooms out there, such as chaga, lion’s mane, cordyceps, and others, which may help improve levels of neurogenesis in the brain, which has a plethora of other potential short-term and long-term benefits for your brain health.

 If maintaining a healthy brain sounds like something you want to do, then we definitely recommend checking out some high-quality mushroom supplements, like TUNE IN.